 Continuing Education

-student walking on campusStockton’s Office of Continuing Studies & Adult Education offers a wide variety of continuing workshops and seminars in the area of workforce and professional development.
+student walking on campusStockton offers a wide variety of continuing workshops and seminars in the area of workforce and professional development.
 Programs are offered to meet the needs of the adult learner seeking new knowledge that will expand career goals or sharpen current skills.
 Both face-to-face and on-line formats are available to meet the needs of the busy professional.

-For the business community, Continuing Studies & Adult Education offers programs in project management, information technology management, and customized courses and conferences that strengthen leadership and management skills.
+For the business community, we offer programs in project management, information technology management, and customized courses and conferences that strengthen leadership and management skills.
 Community members and organizations will find courses of interest for lifelong learners.
 Those courses provide educational opportunities in health and safety, personal development, and preparation classes for both pre-college and graduate school examinations.

 The Southern Regional Institute (SRI) and Educational Technology Training Center (ETTC) provide professional development opportunities for preK-12 educators, technology coordinators, school administrators, and other professionals who offer support services to schools.
 The overall goals of the SRI are to improve student academic achievement, organization effectiveness, employee performance and user satisfaction.
 The ETTC's goal is to offer technology training and technology services to southern New Jersey school districts to enhance the education available to students through the creative use of educational technologies in the classroom.